 Application deadlines are published in the academic calendar.
-Application for admission for undergraduate and graduate programs, and all supporting documents should be received by the admissions office at least 30 days before the student's first registration to allow processing and consideration by the Admissions Committee.
+Application for admission and all supporting documents should be received by the admissions office at least 30 days before the student's first registration to allow processing and consideration by the Admissions Committee.
 Students may register for classes only after receiving written notification of admission approval from the registrar's office.
 (Doctoral students should refer to the respective program guidelines for information regarding application.)